Google Analytics eCommerce Tracking For WooCommerce

 - On the Website Payment Preferences page, turn on ‘Auto Return’ and configure your Return URL as follows: http://yourdomain.com/checkout/order-received/?utm_nooverride=1

-By adding ?utm_nooverride=1 at the end of the URL, we are making sure that the transactions appear under the correct traffic source in Google Analytics, otherwise they will show as just coming from PayPal.
+By adding the ?utm_nooverride=1 code at the end of the URL, you’re making sure that transactions appear under the correct traffic source in Google Analytics, otherwise they will show as just coming from PayPal.

 Checking Your WooCommerce Conversion Tracking

-Once the steps above have been completed, I would advise logging out of your website and put a test purchase through the system to check the WooCommerce conversion tracking is working.
-You will need to wait 12-24 hours for the data to show up in Google Analytics.
+Once you’ve completed the steps above, we’d advise logging out of your website and placing a test purchase through the system, including payment, to check the WooCommerce conversion tracking is working.
+You’ll then need to wait up to 24 hours for the data to show up in Google Analytics.

-And that’s it, you have successfully set up Google Analytics eCommerce tracking for WooCommerce.
-Do let me know how you get on with WooCommerce Google Analytics, or whether you have any questions on WooCommerce conversion tracking, via the comment section below.
+And that’s it, you’ve now successfully set up Google Analytics eCommerce tracking for WooCommerce.
+Do let us know in the comments below how you get on with WooCommerce Google Analytics, or whether you have any questions on WooCommerce conversion tracking.